Music Business Scams

 They are sent to A&R execs at top labels, and maybe a few radio stations.
 That fulfills the legal obligation of Bert Scam.
 You could do the same yourself!
 Perform a search for record labels in Google, and send your own stuff away, at least that way you know IF anybody listens to the CD, they are going to be listening to you!

 Better still, do some research on how to submit your music!
 There is a world wide web full of good advice out there!

 This is a very grey area.
-Song contests, by their very nature, have to generate money!
+Music contests, song contests, songwriting competitions etc., by their very nature, have to generate money!
 If a cash prize is offered, then the money has to come from somewhere.
 This usually (But not always) comes from entrance fees and/or sponsorship.